Southern Rift Valley, Kenya: What to pack, what to wear, and when to go [2023]

 February

-If you are traveling to Southern Rift Valley in February, you will notice that it is balmy.
-Expect it to rain about a third of the time.
+If you are traveling to Southern Rift Valley in February, you will notice that it is mild.
+Expect it to rain 5-10 days this month.
 Average temperatures (including nighttime) are in the low 60s F (high 10s C).

 What to wear/what to pack: